steven-wasonga/Snake-Distributions/README.md

 ## Local Setup

 1. Clone or download this repository.
-2. Ensure the following files are present in the project root:
-   - `app.R`
+2. Request the shapefiles by emailing **steven@primateresearch.org**.
+You will receive:
    - `KE/kenya.shp` (and associated `.dbf`, `.prj`, `.shx` files) — Kenya county boundaries
-   - One `.shp` set per species, named exactly as the species appears in the app (e.g. `Puff Adder.shp`)- Email steven@primateresearch.org for associated shapefiles
+   - One `.shp` set per species, named exactly as the species appears in the app (e.g. `Puff Adder.shp`)

+   Place all shapefiles in the project root before running the app.
 3. Open `app.R` in RStudio and click **Run App**, or run from the console:

 ```r